benedikt/tempo/README.md

 * Kevin Garnett: For suggesting the name "Tempo"
 * Gregory T. Brown: For giving away the name on RubyGems
+* Joe Walnes: For helping with debugging some parser issues

 ## Contributing